rfbergeron/bompiler/DESIGN2.md

 As a consequence of this, the names of the parameters of a function prototype should be overwritten by the parameters used in the definition.

+Each new scope will need:
+- its own depth
+- a counter for the number

 Each scope will have its own unique map used to track symbols.
 These maps will be pushed onto a stack in order of increasing depth, and new symbols will always be placed into the map on the top of the stack.
 The map at the bottom of the